JamesWeatherhead/VibeRad/README.md

 ## Usage

 1. **API Key:** The app requires a valid Google Cloud API Key with access to the Gemini API.
-This is handled via the `process.env.API_KEY` injection in AI Studio.
+In AI Studio, this is handled via the `process.env.API_KEY` injection.
-2. **Data Source:** The app automatically connects to public demo servers (e.g., Orthanc Demo or AWS Public Datasets).
-No local DICOM server is required.
+2. **Data Source:** By default, the app connects read-only to anonymized public DICOM studies (for example, the Orthanc demo server at `demo.orthanc-server.com`).
+No real patient PHI is used or required.
 3. **Safety:** Upon launch, users must acknowledge the safety disclaimer.

 ## Hackathon Tracks